mlsmithjr/transcoder/README.md

 ```

-If configured for concurrency but want o transcode a bunch of files sequentially only:
+If configured for concurrency but want to transcode a bunch of files sequentially only:
 ```bash
     python3 transcode.py -s *.mp4
 ```